- Involve the whole family in your planning.

 Be tax smart.
 Your new living situation may yield some benefits at tax time.
 For example:

-- If you qualify and have a parent who doesn't work or has gross income low enough (under $4,300 in 2020), you may be able to claim them as a dependent on your tax return.
+- If you qualify and have a parent who doesn't work or has gross income low enough (that is, the parent's income doesn't exceed $4,400 in tax year 2022), you may be able to claim them as a dependent on your tax return.

 - If your parent still works, you could charge them a reasonable rent and write off expenses related to excess utility and food costs.